Posted on February 3, 2020

 • Mental health status (for example, if you have a mental health diagnosis, or have received support in relation to psychological or emotional difficulties e.g.

-• Treatment in a mental health unit/ hospital for experiences related to psychosis
+• Treatment in a mental health unit/ hospital for experiences related to mental health difficulties

-• Input from a community mental health team or early intervention service for experiences related to psychosis
+• Input from a community mental health team or early intervention service for experiences related to mental health difficulties

 • Experiences of cyberbullying i.e. online bullying